-Takeaways from Pete Carroll’s Monday press conference: Chris Carson, Bradley McDougald could be gametime decisions, J.D.
-McKissic won’t return this week, and more
+Pete Carroll reviews Seahawks’ loss to Chargers, has updates on Chris Carson, Bradley McDougald

 “In case we have to go with him this week he hopefully will build on this past week and keep moving,” Carroll said.
 “He took a step forward that I thought was really obvious and he played like it.”

-Fluker left late with a calf injury but Carroll said he was okay on Monday.
+Fluker left late with a calf injury but Carroll said he was OK on Monday.

 Carroll also said linebacker K.J.
 Wright, who was limited all week in practice as he continues to come back from knee surgery, made it through the game without any incident and should be able to play against the Rams.